UrbanCompass/bazel/site/faq.md

 --------------------------------------------------------------

-We currently have no IDE integration API as such but the iOS rules generate Xcode projects based on Bazel BUILD targets (see below).
+We currently have no IDE integration API as such but the iOS rules generate Xcode projects based on Bazel UCBUILD targets (see below).

 How does Bazel interact with Xcode?
 -----------------------------------